 Level 3 vocational qualifications (BTEC, OCR, City and Guilds)

 Level 3 vocational qualifications can be studied instead of, or in combination with, A Levels.
 At Level 3, many of these qualifications are awarded UCAS tariff points for entry to higher education.
-Level 3 vocational qualifications have been called Applied General Qualifications since September 2014.
+Level 3 vocational qualifications are also sometimes called Applied General Qualifications.

-If you are intending to study at university in the future it is worth noting if the vocational qualification will allow you to access the course that you are interested in studying in the future.
+If you are intending to study at university in the future it is worth checking entry requirements to see if the vocational qualification will be accepted for entry to the course that you are interested in studying in the future.
 More and more universities are accepting vocational qualifications as entry but you do need to check.